LinusSee/game_of_life/README.md

 - GameOfLife:
   - Case1: The game returns the correct board, i.e. the state, after creation
   - Case2: The game returns the correct board after running an iteration
-  - Case3: The game returns the correct board after running multiple iterations
+  - Case3: The game returns the correct board after running 10 iterations
+  - Case4: The game returns the correct board after running 100 iterations
+  - Case5: The game returns the correct board after running 1000 iterations